-Adafruit 1.8" Color TFT Shield w/microSD and Joystick
+Adafruit 1.8" Color TFT Shield w/microSD and Joystick - v 2

 The 1.8" display has 128x160 color pixels.
 Unlike the low cost "Nokia 6110" and similar LCD displays, which are CSTN type and thus have poor color and slow refresh, this display is a true TFT!
 The TFT driver (ST7735R) can display full 18-bit color (262,144 shades!).

-Comes as a fully assembled and tested shield with the display, microsd card holder and nav switch with knob as well as a stick of 0.1" header.
+Comes as a fully assembled and tested shield with the display, microsd card holder and nav switch as well as a stick of 0.1" header.
 To finish up and use, you will need to solder on the header onto the shield PCB, a quick 10 minute task.

 Of course, we wouldn't just leave you with a datasheet and a "good luck!" - we've written a full open source graphics library that can draw pixels, lines, rectangles, circles, text and bitmaps as well as example code and a wiring tutorial.
 The code is written for Arduino but can be easily ported to your favorite microcontroller!

 - Physical dimensions: 2.71" (69mm) width, 2.1" (53.5mm) height, 0.27" (6.94mm) thickness (top of joystick)

 - 4 wire SPI digital interface